radthoc/streamSampler/README.md

 ## Overview

-CLI command that Receives a sample size and and optional stream, in order to generate a sample with thet received size.
+CLI command that Receives a sample size and and optional stream and generates a sample with the required size.

 ## Usage